flexible-banner

 Common Signs and Symptoms of Adult Survivors of Childhood Sexual Abuse

 Sexual abuse that occurs during childhood can have far-reaching impacts throughout the rest of your life.
-These can include:
+Symptoms of childhood sexual abuse can include:

 • Post-traumatic stress disorder (PTSD)